stark-cad/stark/README.md

     white background appear.
 Success!

-<a id="org5398398"></a>
+<a id="org9240f5e"></a>

 ### Other

-The core components required to build STARK are Git, Rust, `shaderc`, and a supported graphics API.
+Core components required to build STARK are Git, Rust, `shaderc`, and a supported graphics API.
 If you have access to another type of system and want to try building STARK, try it and let me know how it goes.

-<a id="orga337360"></a>
+<a id="orgb32a833"></a>

 ## Usage

-There are three main modes available to run STARK in, specified by command line arguments.
+Three modes are available to run STARK in, specified by command line arguments.
 With no arguments (`cargo run`), the application runs in the standard graphical mode.
 With a single argument (`cargo run repl`), only a Sail REPL at the command line runs.
 With two arguments (`cargo file examples/mult-while.sl`), the second argument is taken as the path to a Sail file, which is executed.

-Here we will discuss use of the graphical mode; more information about Sail is given in the next section.
+Here we will discuss the graphical mode; more information about Sail is given in the next section.
 Currently STARK presents a simple canvas occupying the entire frame.
 You can alter it directly by drawing lines with your mouse and keyboard, or indirectly by running functions at the provided REPL.

 Inside the frame, your cursor is a crosshair.
 Click once to begin drawing a line; a preview will appear.
 Move the cursor and click again to place the second point, completing the line.
 You can draw as many lines as you like in this way.

-Keyboard controls are also provided for more precise diagramming and situations when you lack a mouse.
+Keyboard controls are also provided for more precise diagramming.
 The current keybindings are as follows.

 -   **Space**: Place a point here
 -   **U**: Move cursor up